 Isis was a well-known goddess, the sister and wife of Osiris, and the mother of Horus.
 She was portrayed as a giver of life, a healer, a mother, and the protector of kings.
 Isis was one of the first people to use mummification when she collected the dismembered parts of her brother’s body.

-Isis was also an enchantress; she brought Osiris back to life and impregnated herself with his son, Horus.
-Isis is represented in art with a throne on her head and is sometimes shown holding Horus as an infant, symbolising her as the “Mother of God.”
+Isis was also an enchantress.
+She brought Osiris back to life and impregnated herself with his son, Horus.
+In art, Isis is represented with a throne placed on her head, and she is sometimes shown holding Horus as an infant, symbolising her as the “Mother of God.”

 Isis was a good queen who supported her husband, Osiris and taught the women of Egypt many things.
 She showed them how to weave, bake, and brew beer.
 To the Egyptians, she symbolised the ideal wife and mother: loving, devoted, and caring.